feugy/cg-runner/readme.md

 And you won't see beautiful CodinGame's animations.
 Take it as a simple way to debug locally your solutions on specific cases.

-If the challenge contains a game loop, you need to reflect "turns" in your `.in` fixtures by adding a blank line (no tabs, no space) between them.
+If the challenge contains a game loop, you need to reflect "turns" in your `.in` and `.out` fixtures by adding a blank line (no tabs, no space) between intput/output of different turns.

 A practical example for a challenge expecting 2 inputs at each turns: